Stocks Open Sharply Lower; Dow 10 Percent Below Recent Record High

 Traders are growing increasingly certain that the Federal Reserve will be forced to cut interest rates to protect the economy, and soon.
 They’re pricing in a better than two-in-three probability of a cut at the Fed’s next meeting in March.
 Just a day before, they were calling for only a one-in-three chance.

-Several companies have managed to gain ground in the latest rout of stocks.
-Gilead Sciences, which is testing a potential vaccine for the virus, rose 3.8%.
-Teleconferencing company Teladoc surged 19.8%.
-3M, which counts surgical masks among its many products, rose 1.5%.
+A handful of companies have managed to gain ground in the latest rout of stocks.
+Medical teleconferencing company Teladoc surged 19.8% and 3M, which counts surgical masks among its many products, rose 2.8%.

+The market's sharp drop this week partly reflects increasing fears among many economists that the U.S. and global economies could take a bigger hit from the coronavirus than they previously thought.

+Earlier assumptions that the impact would largely be contained in China and would temporarily disrupt manufacturing supply chains have been overtaken by concerns that as the virus spreads, more people in numerous countries will stay home, either voluntarily or under quarantine.
+Vacations could be canceled, restaurant meals skipped, and fewer shopping trips taken.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.